secwexen/aapp-mart/docs/product/overview.md

 # Overview

-**AAPP-MART** (AI-Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Engine) is an open-source offensive security engine designed to help security teams and researchers proactively assess and strengthen their environments.
+**AAPP-MART** (AI-Powered Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Engine) is an open-source offensive security engine designed to help security teams and researchers proactively assess and strengthen their environments.
 It integrates AI-driven attack path prediction with autonomous adversarial simulation to model how attackers might move through a system and to surface actionable risk insights.

 This project goes beyond traditional static vulnerability scanning by combining predictive analytics and autonomous red-team style simulations.
 Its architecture supports continuous security evaluation, enabling defenders to anticipate attack strategies and validate defensive controls before breaches occur.

 At the core of AAPP-MART are two tightly integrated subsystems:

-- AAPP (AI-Autonomous Attack Path Prediction), which analyzes assets, identities, configurations, permissions, vulnerabilities, and relationships to forecast the most probable attack paths an adversary may exploit.
+- AAPP (AI-Powered Autonomous Attack Path Prediction), which analyzes assets, identities, configurations, permissions, vulnerabilities, and relationships to forecast the most probable attack paths an adversary may exploit.
-- MART (Multi-Agent Red Team Simulation Engine), which coordinates autonomous agents that emulate realistic attacker behavior across multiple stages of the cyber kill chain, including reconnaissance, initial access, lateral movement, privilege escalation, persistence, and reporting.
+- MART (Multi-Agent Red Team Simulation), which coordinates autonomous agents that emulate realistic attacker behavior across multiple stages of the cyber kill chain, including reconnaissance, initial access, lateral movement, privilege escalation, persistence, and reporting.

 These components are orchestrated through a centralized knowledge graph that continuously maintains the security state of the target environment.
 By correlating infrastructure relationships with simulated adversarial actions, AAPP-MART produces data-driven attack-path analysis and realistic risk assessments that reflect how an actual attacker could progress through a network.